alice-fit-fee-upgrade/.github/profile/README.md

-Fast Interaction Trigger Front-End Electronics Upgrade for the ALICE Experiment at CERN.
+This group is collaborating on the Fast Interaction Trigger (FIT) Front-End Electronics Upgrade for the ALICE Experiment at CERN.

 <!--